SeeUnsharp/LighthouseManager/README.md

 - `0` All commands executed successfully
 - `1` One or more commands failed after given retry attempt

-## SteamVRWatcher
+# LighthouseManagerService
-SteamVRWatcher is a litte Command-Line tool that monitors SteamVR process (vrserver.exe) for starting or closing in a given interval (default 1000ms) and then starting LighthouseManager with corresponding parameters.
-You can configure interval, path to LighthouseManager.exe and base station MAC addresses in appsettings.json
+LighthouseManagerService is a litte tool (Windows Worker Service) that monitors SteamVR process (vrserver.exe) for starting or closing in a given interval (default 1000ms) and then starting LighthouseManager with corresponding parameters.
+You can configure interval and base station MAC addresses in appsettings.json.

-## Installation
-Just copy LighthouseManager.exe, SteamVRWatcher.exe and appsettings.json to a folder.
 Open appsettings.json and set your Base Station Mac Addresses (You can disover them with LighthouseManager `--discover` parameter).
-Then you can use Command-Line or Powershell to execute SteamVRWatcher.
+It is possible to just run LighthouseManagerService or use it as a Windows Service (recommended).

+## Installation as Windows Service
+Open a Command Prompt as Administrator and type `create LighthouseManager DisplayName="LighthouseManager" binPath="C:\PATHTOEXTRACTEDFILES\LighthouseManagerService.exe"` to create the Windows Service and then `sc start LighthouseManager` to start it.
+You can uninstall it with `sc delete LighthouseManager` (If you want stop it before uninstalling with `sc stop LighthouseManager`).